The Founding College of the University of Toronto

 The following four competitions are open to students enrolled during the academic year in University College or to students from other colleges who are enrolled in University College-sponsored or affiliated courses or programs.
 Course instructors may enter on behalf of a student.
 Please first seek the student's consent.
 To verify college affiliation, you may email uc.programs@utoronto.ca.
 Entries will automatically be considered in each of the competitions for which they are eligible.

-Please note that submissions for the 2025-2026 UC Writing Awards is only open to UC and UC program students.
+Please note that submissions for the 2025-2026 UC Writing Awards are open only to UC and UC program students.